IC27 Mock Test Sample 13

 d) Group size distribution analysis

-12. ESI provides comprehensive care to _____.
+12. ESI provides comprehensive medical care to ______ .

-a) Employees of industrial sector and families
+a) Employees of industrial sector and their families

 b) Employees of private sector